About this guide

 - Fridges and freezers.
 The optimal temperature for your fridge is between 3 and 5°C; or between minus 15 and minus 18°C for your freezer.
 Every 1°C lower requires 5% more energy.
 Improve the efficiency of your fridge and freezer by removing any frost build-up in the freezer and leaving a gap of 5–8cm around them for ventilation.
 If you have a second fridge for entertaining, only turn it on when you need it.

 Cook and clean with less energy.
-Where possible, cook with gas.
-If you have an electric stove, opt for microwave cooking when suitable.
-You can also save energy on your kettle and toaster by boiling only as much water as you need and choosing the toaster over the grill when making toast.
+You can save energy on your kettle and toaster by boiling only as much water as you need and choosing the toaster over the grill when making toast.
 Wait till you have a full load before running your dishwasher and try scraping your dishes rather than rinsing before loading.

 Save energy in the living room